 Phil Salt powers England to emphatic win over Pakistan as series goes to decider

-Opener Salt scored an unbeaten 87 as England won by eight wickets.
+Opener Salt scored an unbeaten 88 as England won by eight wickets

 Needing victory to tie the scores at 3-3, and with two unsuccessful chases in a row under their belts, the tourists romped to an eight-wicket win on the back of Salt’s brilliance.